 Redistribution of income through government transfers

 The extent of the redistribution in Switzerland is examined in the following analysis by comparing the change in income distribution and inequality before and after government transfers.
-The primary income is considered as income before government transfers, the disposable income as income after government redistribution.
+The primary income is considered as income before government transfers, the disposable income as income after government transfers.
 In addition, the gross income represents an intermediate stage in this redistribution process in which part of the government transfers is already considered with the social benefits.
 The analyses are based on data from the Household Budget Survey (HBS).

-In 2018, the median disposable equivalised income in the total population was CHF 4198 per month, i.e. half of the Swiss resident population have an income above, while the other half have an income below this amount.
-It has increased by 19% since 2000.
-After a notable increase from 2008 to 2013, disposable income has stagnated since then.
-The median primary equivalised income has increased by 25% since 2000 and is CHF 4988 in 2018.
-As the largely parallel course of both curves shows, the redistribution from primary to disposable equivalised income has remained constant.
+In 2019, the median disposable equivalised income is CHF 3929 per month, i.e. half of the Swiss resident population have an income above, while the other half have an income below this amount.
+It increased by 15% between 1998 and 2014.
+After a notable increase from 2008 to 2013, the median disposable equivalised income stagnated between 2015 and 2019.

 Quintile share ratio S80/S20

 The quintile ratio S80/S20 relates the income of the top 20% of the population to that of the bottom 20%.
 The greater this ratio deviates from 1, the greater the inequality of income distribution between these population groups.

 The graph below depicts the quintile ratio for persons in working households and also shows a clear inequality reduction from the predominantly market-dependent primary equivalised incomes to the disposable equivalised incomes.
 No major variation in inequality has been observed here during the period under observation.
 The trends are consistent with those of the Gini coefficient, but are more pronounced for primary equivalised incomes.
 However, increases in inequality in these incomes have only a minor impact on disposable equivalised incomes due to state redistribution.